Efficient use of Teradata Recursive Queries

 END;

-The stored procedure consumes fewer IOs and CPU than the recursive query in this specific example.
+The stored procedure is more efficient than the recursive query in this instance, requiring less CPU usage and IOs.

 • Our stored procedure keeps a routes table of all visited nodes, while the recursive query might revisit the same node several times.